Case Study: High-Volume Metal Stamping

 2. Increasing inventory of dies

-This was leading to a decline in the precision and quality of service being performed on their stamping dies.
-Their plan was to locate a tool & die shop that could successfully handle the quantity and diversity of their stamping dies for regular preventative maintenance and unexpected service issues.
-With 50 years of die building experience, five Toolmakers solely dedicated to Die Maintenance and the support of a full-service Tool Room this Security Systems Manufacturer selected Ultra to service their stamping dies.
+These issues were causing a decline in the precision and quality of service performed on their stamping dies.
+The customer needed a tool & die partner capable of handling both the volume and variety of their dies—providing consistent preventative maintenance as well as support for unexpected service issues.
+With more than 50 years of die-building experience, five toolmakers dedicated exclusively to die maintenance, and the resources of a full-service tool room, Ultra was selected to support and service their stamping dies.

 Service